jfreeman812/QE-Tools/sdlcs/code-management.rst

    use the appropriate language
    and extension for your environment.

-* Each repository should also utilize the appropriate documentation tools for creating documentation for the code and test cases (e.g., Sphinx for Python)
+* Each repository should also use the appropriate documentation tools for creating documentation for the code and test cases (e.g., Sphinx for Python)